Lanka (town)

-Located in Hojai District of Assam, Lanka is a town and a town area committee with 11 wards.
+Lanka is a town located in Hojai District of Assam, and a municipal board with 11 wards.
 It serves as a trade and commerce hub for nearby areas such as Udali, Nokhuti, Laskar Pather, Karikhana, Kheroni, Dablong, and Doiyong sides.
 It is connected to other cities/states such as Guwahati by NH27.

 Etymology

 The name Lanka was likely named after Lanka of Ramayana; famous Assamese poet Madhava Kandali was said to be an inhabitant of Lanka, who wrote the Saptakanda Ramayana, under the patronage of Varāha-Rājā Mahamanikya.